mifi/mifi.no/blog/2020-03-31-automated-electron-build-with-release-to-mac-app-store-microsoft-store-snapcraft.md

 ### Certificate creation/renewal

-First create a CSR: Keychain Access, Menu -> Certificate assistant -> Request a certificate from a CA
+First create a CSR: Keychain Access, Menu -> Certificate assistant -> Request a certificate from a CA. Enter email.
+"Saved to disk".

 Go to [certificates](https://developer.apple.com/account/resources/certificates/list).
+See which certificates that are about to expire soon - only generate those.

+For notarized only apps (non-App Store), you only need to create this certificate:
+- `Developer ID Application`

-For Mac App Store and Notarized apps, create the following certs:
+For Mac App Store and Notarized apps create the following certs:
-- Developer ID Installer (maybe not needed if already long expiry)
+- `Developer ID Installer` (not needed if already long expiry)
-- Developer ID Application (maybe not needed if already long expiry)
+- `Developer ID Application` (not needed if already long expiry)
-- Mac Installer Distribution
+- `Mac Installer Distribution`
-- Mac App Distribution
+- `Mac App Distribution`
-- Mac Development
+- `Mac Development`

-However for notarized only apps (non App Store), you only need to create this certificate:
-- Developer ID Application

-Then dowload them and drag drop into Keychain access.
+Then dowload them and drag drop into Keychain Access ("Login" keychain).
 You may then safely delete the downloaded `.cer` files.

-Now we need to regenerate [provisioning profile(s)](https://developer.apple.com/account/resources/profiles/list).
-For each of the "App Store" and "Developement" Provisioning Profiles:
+Now regenerate [provisioning profile(s)](https://developer.apple.com/account/resources/profiles/list).
+For **each of** the "App Store" and "Developement" Provisioning Profiles:
+- Open the provisioning profile
-- Go to Edit
+- Edit
 - (For the Development profile only) check all Certificates and Devices, and select the device you registered earlier.
 - (For the App Store profile only) check the newly generated "Mac App Distribution" certificate's radio box
 - Then Save and Download